It’s the 1st of August and it’s cloudy and rainy and cooooold. I don’t like it. It’s supposed to be warm during my birthday month! I’m a summer baby!

-The whole house smells like boiling beans which may sound gross but is actually quite nice and makes me think of my pops.
+The whole house smells like boiling beans now, and not the burnt kind, which may still sound gross but is actually quite nice and makes me think of my pops.

 This last weekend I drove a little over two hours down south to Te Awamutu (my longest drive yet!!) to hang out with Tom’s family.
 His sister and his mama recently moved into a house next door to his nana which is pretty convenient.